phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

 * What team configuration do we want?
   * **Open:** Anyone that asks can be a team member and therefore change files in this repository
-  * **Maintained:* Relatively few "maintainers" that must integrate any proposed changes, and can promote engaged contributors to team members.
+  * **Maintained:** Relatively few "maintainers" that must integrate any proposed changes, and can promote engaged contributors to team members.
+(Maintainers "protect" production-ready state of master branch.)
 * _training_ folder?
 * sequence: contribute-edit-"commit"-"sync"-another_edit